 5. White Vinegar

 Whether you want to freshen up the fridge or tidy up the toilet, white vinegar works well as an all-purpose, non-toxic cleaner throughout the home.
 Straight up or mixed with water and essential oils, vinegar is a much cheaper solution to replace the pricey products congregated under your sink.

 6. Baking Soda

 Similar to vinegar, baking soda can be used for many cleaning tasks around the house.

 7. Castile Soap

-Dr. Bronner’s high quality castile soap can be used for just about any cleaning task.
+Dr. Bronner’s castile soap is great for just about any cleaning task.
 Face, body, hair – food, dishes, laundry, mopping, pets – clean your house and body with no synthetic preservatives, detergents or foaming agents.